Call Us

 Signs of FE toxicity also vary between species:

-Sheep – initially there is increased restlessness, head shaking/rubbing, feet shuffling and shade seeking.
+Initially, there is increased restlessness, head shaking/rubbing, feet shuffling and shade seeking.
 This progresses to swollen and drooping ears, eyes and muzzle weeping, jaundice and inappetence.

-Cattle – following ingestion of a toxic dose of FE spores, immediate liver damage causes appetite decline and sharp fall in milk yield.
 After 10 to 14 days, there will be signs of photosensitization ie restlessness, kicking off cups, licking flanks and back, flicking tails, seeking shade, purplish discolouration of hairless and non-pigmented skin (especially teats) that progresses to skin crusting and peeling.
 This can be extensive in white animals.

-Deer – photosensitivity causes irritability and shade seeking, head shaking, licking lips and muzzle, swollen weepy eyes.
+Photosensitivity causes irritability and shade seeking, head shaking, licking lips and muzzle, swollen weepy eyes.
 Deer deteriorate more rapidly than other stock and a greater proportion will die.

 When to start preventative measures?